suicide awareness month

 Suicide Prevention Awareness Month

-The idea is to raise awareness of suicides, attempted suicides, whatever the reasons are behind it and what lies underneath; mental health and well- being issues, circumstances and trials.
+The idea is to raise awareness of suicide, attempted suicides, suicidal ideation whatever the reasons are behind it and what lies underneath; mental health and well-being issues, circumstances and trials and attacks from the enemy including oppression and temptation.
 There are many reasons people may contemplate or carry out suicide.
 But for each individual the reasons and situations are different.

 It’s Personal

 Or have a read of my testimony in the prologue of Christian Based Cognitive Behavioural Therapy.
-It is my own story, testimony, how I experienced poor mental health and how I overcame it.
-You can also read a bit on this in The Road to Healing.
+It is my own story, a testimony, of how I experienced poor mental health and how the Lord helped me overcome it.
+You can also check out any podcast interviews I’ve had or read a bit on this in The Road to Healing.

-I also used to self harm and that was on and off for 12 years of my life.
-But my point is, you can never know what someone is going through, most people hide it and don’t actually want anyone to know how they are feeling.
-But please note, not everyone who self harms is suicidal and not everyone who is suicidal self- harms.
+I also used to self-harm too.
+But my point is, that you can never know what someone is going through, most people hide it and don’t actually want anyone to know how they are feeling.
+But please note, not everyone who self-harms is suicidal and not everyone who is suicidal self-harms.
 Everyone is different.
-Hence, the importance of Suicide prevention awareness month.
+Hence, the importance of Suicide Awareness Month.

 But…